Castle Combe, England

 Often referred to as ‘the prettiest village in England’, Castle Combe in the Wiltshire Cotswolds is a picturesque little community nestled on the edge of the Bybrook River.
-Its small pretty streets are lined with quintessential Cotswolds stone wall cottages and its quaint beauty has attracted the attention of the silver screen – the village starred in both the 2007 fantasy film Stardust and Steven Spielberg’s Oscar nominated War Horse.
-Formerly an important wool industry hub, Castle Combe’s history is still evident in its riverside cottages bearing names like ‘Weaver’s House’ and visitors can see one of the country’s oldest, medieval clocks still in use at St Andrew’s Church.
+Its small pretty streets are lined with quintessential Cotswolds stone-wall cottages and its quaint beauty has attracted the attention of the silver screen.
+The village has starred in both Stardust (2007) and Steven Spielberg’s Oscar-nominated War Horse (2011).
+Formerly an important wool-industry hub, Castle Combe’s history is still evident in its riverside cottages bearing names like ‘Weaver’s House’ and visitors can see one of the country’s oldest medieval clocks still in use at St Andrew’s Church.

-The charming north Wales community of Beddgelert lies in the western edges of beautiful Snowdonia National Park and is a truly unspoiled gem nestled around the converging point of the Glaslyn and Colwyn rivers.
-Steeped in history, legend has it that the town is named after the 13th century Welsh Prince Llewelyn’s hunting dog Gelert, whose grave resides a short distance south of Beddgelert.
+The charming Welsh community of Beddgelert lies in the western edges of beautiful Snowdonia National Park and is a truly unspoiled gem nestled around the converging point of the Glaslyn and Colwyn rivers.
+Steeped in history, legend has it that the town is named after the 13th-century Welsh Prince Llewelyn’s hunting dog Gelert, whose grave resides a short distance south of Beddgelert.
 More recently, the village is known as the home of the late Alfred Edmeades Bestall, illustrator of the Rupert Bear comics.
-Beddgelert’s proximity to nesting ospreys in the summer has made the village popular with birdwatchers, and fans of horticulture will love its flower displays which have scooped several Britain in Bloom awards.
+Beddgelert’s proximity to nesting ospreys in the summer has made the village popular with birdwatchers, and fans of horticulture will love its flower displays, which have scooped several Britain in Bloom awards.

-With its location in a sheltered bay on northwest Scotland’s Loch Carron, surrounded by the majestic Highlands, the charming coastal community of Plockton is a true gem among Britain’s villages.
+With its location in a sheltered bay on northwest Scotland’s Loch Carron, surrounded by the majestic Highlands, the charming coastal community of Plockton is truly special.
 During the early 18th century, Plockton was a thriving fishing community, but today much of its economy relies on the tourist trade from visitors and photographers attracted to the area’s outstanding natural beauty.
 A row of charming cottages curve around Plockton’s harbour where boats offer seal-spotting and fishing trips.
-Across the bay is Duncraig Castle – a spectacular mansion built in 1866 by railway entrepreneur Sir Alexander Matheson.
+Across the bay is Duncraig Castle – a spectacular mansion built in 1866 for railway entrepreneur Sir Alexander Matheson.

-Stretching along an idyllic sandy beach on the Llŷn Peninsula in north-western Wales, Porthdinllaen is home to a natural harbour, and as one might expect, was a former fishing port.
+Stretching along an idyllic sandy beach on the Llŷn Peninsula in North West Wales, Porthdinllaen is home to a natural harbour and, as one might expect, was a former fishing port.
 Proposals put forth in the early 18th century would have placed Porthdinllaen as the main port on the crossing route to Ireland, though thankfully these were transferred to Holyhead in Anglesey and the village’s period charm is largely untouched by modern development.
-Visitors to the lovely seaside hamlet can spend their days rock-pooling before retiring to Porthdinllaen’s legendary beachside Tŷ Coch Inn for a pint of Cwrw Llŷn beer, while taking in the village’s gorgeous views.
+Visitors to the lovely seaside hamlet can spend their days rock-pooling before retiring to Porthdinllaen’s legendary beachside Tŷ Coch Inn for a pint of local beer, while taking in the village’s gorgeous views.

-Located on the western edge of Scotland’s magnificent Loch Lomond, Luss is a picturesque conservation village inhabited since the medieval age, though much of its character today is typified by its 18th and 19th century sandstone and slate cottages.
-Many Brits may recognize the scenic village as the setting for the Scottish soap opera Take the High Road.
+Located on the western edge of Scotland’s magnificent Loch Lomond, Luss is a picturesque conservation village inhabited since the medieval age, though much of its character today is typified by its 18th- and 19th-century sandstone and slate cottages.
+Many Brits may recognise the scenic village as the setting for the Scottish soap opera Take the High Road.
 Its idyllic loch-side location makes Luss perfect as a starting point for exploring the Loch Lomond and Trossachs National Park.
-The village church is a beautiful example of 19th century architecture with Victorian stained glass windows, while Luss’ charming pier is a vantage point for budding photographers hoping to capture the serene beauty of Loch Lomond.
+The village church is a beautiful example of 19th-century architecture with Victorian stained glass windows, while Luss’ charming pier is a vantage point for budding photographers hoping to capture the serene beauty of Loch Lomond.

-Situated just two miles from Bangor on the northern edge of County Down, Groomsport is historically known as the launch site of the ship Eagle Wing – an ill-fated attempt in 1636 by a group of Scot-Ulsters to travel America.
-It is an event still commemorated each July in the village’s three-day Eagle Wing Festival.
-With 3,000-plus residents, Groomsport is one of the largest places on this list, though its charming harbour, sandy beaches and the village’s main attraction – the thatched fisherman’s cottages of Cockle Row built in 1910 and transformed into a living museum of sorts in 1997 – make it an ideal day trip stop when visiting nearby Bangor or Belfast.
+Situated just 3.2 kilometres (two miles) from Bangor on the northern edge of County Down, Groomsport is historically known as the launch site of the ship Eagle Wing – an ill-fated attempt in 1636 by a group of Scot-Ulsters to travel America.
+With over 3,000 residents, Groomsport is one of the largest places on this list, though its charming harbour, sandy beaches and the village’s main attraction – the thatched fisherman’s cottages of Cockle Row – make it an ideal day trip stop when visiting nearby Bangor or Belfast.

-Located at the southernmost point of Scotland’s legendary Loch Ness, Fort Augustus’ halfway point on the 60-mile-long Caledonian Canal stretching from Fort William to Inverness, and its dramatic, stepped canal locks makes it a popular stopover for visitors exploring the region.
+Located at the southernmost point of Scotland’s legendary Loch Ness, Fort Augustus’ halfway-point position on the 97-kilometre (60-mile) Caledonian Canal, stretching from Fort William to Inverness, and its dramatic, stepped canal locks make it a popular stopover for visitors exploring the region.
 The Caledonian Canal Visitor Centre is perfect for boating enthusiasts wanting to learn more about the canal’s history, and boats equipped with sonar monitors offer cruises out into Loch Ness and the possibility of seeing the fabled monster.
 For hikers traversing the Great Glen Way, Fort Augustus’ small community of pubs and dining establishments, conveniently clustered around the canal, are ideal for a much-needed rest stop.